PREP-NexT/PREP-SHOT/doc/source/Mathematical_notations.rst

 The model computes the retirement of each technology and transmission line with these considerations:

-* The initial age of the technology and transmission line is based on its capacity ratio.
+* The historical capacity of the technology and transmission line is based on its capacity ratio.
 * Each planning and scheduling period is based on the existing capacity.

 The existing capacity for each year, in each zone, for each technology, is as follows: